 The Sandymount Track is one of the best hikes in Dunedin due to its varied views.
 You can see over Allans Beach and Hoopers Inlet as well as some interesting rock formations (the Chasm and Lovers Leap).

-The end of the Otago Peninsula is where you’re most likely to see albatross and little blue penguins in Dunedin.
-There is a nice beach (Pilots Beach, where little blue penguins are common) and some good views back towards Aramoana and the rugged, rocky side of the Otago Peninsula.
+Taiaroa Head, at the end of the Otago Peninsula, is where you’re most likely to see albatross and little blue penguins in Dunedin.
+There is a nice beach (Pilots Beach, where little blue penguins are common) and some good views back towards Aramoana (and there’s also a lighthouse).

 One of two castles in Dunedin (the other is Cargill’s Castle, which is in ruins), Larnach Castle is a fun place to visit as long as you’re not expecting anything on par with the best European castles.
 The views are nice though and there is plenty to explore both inside and outside the castle.